'Welcome home': Manchester United reach deal to sign Cristiano Ronaldo

-Manchester United has reached an agreement to sign Cristiano Ronaldo from Juventus, the club has said.Full Article
+Manchester United have reached an agreement to sign Cristiano Ronaldo from Juventus, according to the English club.Full Article

 'Welcome home': Manchester United reach deal to sign Cristiano Ronaldo